Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: -estimates for coupled real Monge-Ampère equations on polyhedral cones

 On the other hand, there is an upper bound in terms of $m_t$: \begin{lem} There exists a constant $\Cl{upvol}$ such that, for $t\geq t_0$,

-\end{lem} \begin{proof} The proof follows exactly the lines of that of Wang and Zhu \cite{WZ04} (see also Donaldson \cite{Don08}).
-The only requirement for the proof to work is to prove an inequality of the form
+\end{lem} \begin{proof} The proof follows exactly that of Wang and Zhu \cite{WZ04} and Donaldson \cite{Don08}.
+The main point is the following convex geometric fact: If $f$ is a convex function on $\mathbb R^n$ attaining its minimal value such that $\det(d^2f)$ is bounded from below by some $\lambda>0$ on $\{\inf f \leq f\leq \inf f+1\}$, then

+where $\Cr{MABound}$ only depends on the dimension $n$ (see Proposition~2 in \cite{Don08}).
+The lemma then follows by observing that